 Gluten-Free Baked Fried Chicken

-Gluten-Free Baked Fried Chicken with crispy skin and smokey BBQ flavor baked into the chicken.
-Baked chicken with Fried Chicken Flavor.
+Gluten-Free Baked Fried Chicken Recipe with crispy skin and smokey BBQ flavor baked into the chicken.
+Dairy-Free and dipped in coconut milk buttermilk.

 Prep Time20 mins

 Cook Time1 hr

 - 2 tbsp hickory BBQ sauce recipe on my blog

 Combine cassava flour, almond flour, bbq seasoning, pink salt, and black pepper in a large plastic bag and seal then shake until combined.